6 Beloved Burger Chains That Have Closed For Good

-Late last month, Cheeseburger in Paradise shuttered its last remaining location in Secaucus, New Jersey.
+In September of 2020, Cheeseburger in Paradise shuttered its last remaining location in Secaucus, New Jersey.
 It's not clear as to when exactly the adored burger chain officially closed its doors, because the website only lends the following insight: "Thank you for supporting Cheeseburger in Paradise.
 All of our restaurant locations are now permanently closed."

-Steak 'n shake
+Steak 'n Shake

 Roy Rogers is among the many burger chains that were hit hard by the pandemic.
 In fact, you won't find this regional favorite in many states anymore.
 Only Maryland, Virginia, West Virginia, New Jersey, New York, and Pennsylvania have operating locations.

-At the beginning of the year, the chain experienced a slight increase in sales after setting up DoorDash services as well as renovating the menu and technology inside restaurants.
+At the beginning of 2020, the chain experienced a slight increase in sales after setting up DoorDash services as well as renovating the menu and technology inside restaurants.
 As the coronavirus infiltrated the nation, the chain was forced to take a step back.
 According to QSR Magazine, Roy Rogers temporarily cut 10 menu items and shut down its Fixin's Bar in June.

 Yep, the Baconator could be gone for good, but only in some areas.
-In June, NPC International Inc, the parent company of almost 400 franchised Wendy's locations, was in talks to file for Chapter 11 bankruptcy due to $800 million worth of debt.
+In June 2020, NPC International Inc, the parent company of almost 400 franchised Wendy's locations, was in talks to file for Chapter 11 bankruptcy due to $800 million worth of debt.
 NPC also owns over 1,200 franchised Pizza Hut locations.
 So while this didn't affect all Wendy's locations, it definitely did impact the livelihood of the business in some neighborhoods.

 To keep up with all food-related news, be sure to sign up for our newsletter.